kb19900709/spring-security/readme.md

 ## Important
 **Please check the yaml at [application.yml](https://goo.gl/5aMYRc) first.**
-If necessary, you can change it for your claim.
+If necessary, you can modify the value for your claim.
 ```yaml
 ### headerKey:
 ### Customize HTTP header to convey the current sessionId instead of cookies.